GameFoundry/bsf/README.md

 The scripting system supports C# and comes with an extensive API ensuring you can complete your game without ever touching the C++ engine core. **C# scripting** makes your development easier by giving you access to the entire .NET library and a wide variety of pre-existing managed libraries.
 Integration of the scripting system with the editor and external tools like Visual Studio, as well as fast compilation times ensures that iteration times between coding and testing are minimized.

-Aside from being a fully featured game engine and toolkit, Banshee also aims to provide a **high quality codebase foundation for future technologies**, so others may build and improve upon it.
+Aside from being a fully featured game engine and toolkit, Banshee also aims to provide a **high quality foundation**, so others may build and improve upon it.
 This is reflected in Banshee's architecture which is split into multiple layers allowing developers to use only the functionality they needed, as well as its plugin oriented nature which allows developers to fully remove or replace major engine systems.
 You will find that Banshee's code is modern, with clean interfaces that make it easy to learn and maintain.
 Platform specific functionality is kept at a minimum making porting as easy as possible.
-Additionally, an extensive API reference, for both internals and user-facing code is provided with a full documentation of every non-trivial class and method, as well as a set of manuals introducing you to most major systems.
+Additionally its codebase is fully documented with an extensive API reference, as well as a set of manuals introducing you to most major systems.

 # Learn more
 * [Features](Documentation/GitHub/features.md)